weezy20/zv/README.md

 zv setup --help
 ```

-Once `zv setup` is installed you can remove the the cargo binary if you used cargo: `cargo uninstall zv`
+Once `zv setup` is finished you can remove the the cargo binary if you used cargo: `cargo uninstall zv`
 `zv` will automatically install itself in `ZV_DIR/bin` after making sure that has been included in your `PATH`.

 Upgrading can be done the same way.
-You install `zv` from cargo or build it yourself and run `zv setup` to find & replace your existing
+You install `zv` from cargo or build it yourself and run `zv setup` to find & replace your existing installation.
-installation.
 This is only temporary until `zv upgrade` is implemented after which this won't be required.

 ## Use `zv` for project creation: